Gogebic Community College: Student life

 The student newspaper for Gogebic Community College, The Chieftain, is published several times throughout the year.

 The GCC Athletic Program fields three intercollegiate teams.
 The Gogebic Community College is a member of the National Junior College Athletic Association, Region XIII.
-The Samsons compete against teams in Michigan, Minnesota, Wisconsin and North Dakota in women's softball, and men's and women's basketball, eSports, and Nordic Skiing.
+The Samsons compete against teams in Michigan, Minnesota, Wisconsin and North Dakota in women's volleyball, men's and women's basketball, and co-ed Esports.
 Intramural sports include football, basketball, softball, tennis, golf, and bowling.
+The GCC athletic mascot is Sam the Samson (who is notably not a yeti).